-Futuraskolan International uses two international teaching programs; the International Primary Curriculum (IPC) and the International Middle Years Curriculum (IMYC).
-Both have been developed to meet the goals in the international and national curricula.
-The concepts support 21st Century Skills and Key competencies for lifelong learning and are used all over the world.
+Futuraskolan International uses three international teaching programs from Fieldwork Education; the International Early Years Curriculum (IEYC), the International Primary Curriculum (IPC) and the International Middle Years Curriculum (IMYC).
+These have been developed to meet the goals in the international and national curricula.
+The concepts support 21st Century skills and key competencies for lifelong learning and are used all over the world.

 - Learn the essential knowledge, skills and understanding of a broad range of curriculum subjects